google/euphonia/audiotool/design/design.md

 A summary of key technology choices for various components of this system:

 - **HTML5/CSS/JQuery**: A versatile and reliable UI platform.
 No higher level toolkit is used, to keep the app simple, portable, and clean of proprietary dependencies.
-- **Typescript**: A popular, professional grade, typesafe alternative to Javascript which catches common programming errors and is generally easier to read and maintain.
+- **TypeScript**: A popular, professional grade, typesafe alternative to Javascript which catches common programming errors and is generally easier to read and maintain.
 - **Google Cloud Platform project**: A GCP project is required to house computing and storage resources such as Firebase and GCS.
 - **Firebase platform**: The web app can be deployed via Firebase, which is a simple yet reliable toolkit that interoperates well with Google Cloud APIs such as GCS and Firestore.
 - **Firebase Hosting**: serves static content such as HTML/CSS/JS of the browser side of the app.